Forte Family Lawyers Melbourne

 COURTS

-Information available includes daily Court lists, online forms, downloadable brochures, Court filing fees, costs, judgements, legislation, contact details.
-Contains a wide range of useful information and resources for separated parents and couples, kids and young people and grandparents and other family members including issues arising upon separation, divorce, child related issues, family violence, property and financial matters and the court process.
-Applications for divorce can be made online through the website.
+Information available includes daily Court lists, online forms, downloadable brochures, Court filing fees, costs, judgments, legislation and contact details.
+The website contains a wide range of useful information and resources for separated parents and couples, children and young people, grandparents and other family members, including issues arising upon separation, divorce, child-related issues, family violence, property and financial matters, and the court process.
+It also includes helpful videos explaining what to expect if your family law matter proceeds to court.

-Information available includes daily Court lists, online forms, legislation, contact details.
-Contains a range of information regarding intervention orders, personal safety intervention orders and Court support services.
+Information available includes daily Court lists, online forms, legislation and contact details.
+The website also contains a range of information regarding intervention orders, personal safety intervention orders and court support services.

 DISPUTE RESOLUTION